Why is college so expensive? The answer might surprise you.

 Demand

-You’re not imagining it if you’ve noticed that more students than ever are seeking college degrees.
-In fact, it’s estimated that by the end of this year, nearly 65% of all jobs will require a college degree.
+You’re not imagining it—more students than ever are pursuing college degrees.
+Experts estimate that by year’s end, nearly 65% of all jobs will require a college degree.

 Funding Cuts